RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Modeling and Management of GPU Fine-Grain Partitioning

 Using the persistent threads and interleaved execution techniques, multiple tasks can be executed in parallel, and the interleaved execution further improves GPU performance.
 In real GPU systems, such as NVIDIA GPUs, a hardware scheduler is implemented that allocates the thread blocks to SMs in a greedy-then-oldest manner \cite{gpgpusim}.
 Thus, at run time, the thread blocks from a kernel are interleaved and executed with thread blocks from other possible kernels, and the interleaved execution ratio is different when different kernels are interleaved and executed, as shown in Fig. \ref{fig:interleaved_execution_2}.
 To guarantee a hard deadline, each kernel has to adopt the largest interleaved execution ratio when this kernel is interleaved and executed with other possible kernels.
 However, using the highest interleaved execution ratio cannot avoid underestimation of the GPU computation ability.
 Therefore, we introduce workload pinning which pins the persistent threads blocks to specific SMs, and {self-interleaving} where the kernel interleaves with itself on its pinned SMs.

-Workload pinning is implemented by launching 2M persistent threads blocks in each kernel, which is also the number of virtual SMs, so that all virtual SMs will finally have one persistent threads block to execute.
-If the SM is the targeted pinning SM, the thread block will begin to execute.
-Persistent threads blocks assigned to undesired SMs (untargeted pinning SMs), will simply return, which takes only about 10 µs.
+Workload pinning is implemented by launching Vm (m is the number of physically assigned SMs) persistent threads blocks in each kernel, which is also the number of virtual SMs, so that all virtual SMs will finally have one persistent threads block to execute. {If the SM is the targeted pinning SM, the thread block will begin to execute.
+Persistent threads blocks assigned to undesired SMs (untargeted pinning SMs), will simply return, which takes about 10s µs.
 When a persistent threads block is assigned to the correct SM, it will not only execute its own workload, but will also execute the workloads from blocks assigned to the undesired SMs.
 Thus, the kernel is actually executed on the desired SMs, and the undesired SMs execute an empty block within a negligible time.
+Therefore, the overhead from the GPU fine-grain partitioning is around 10s us.}

-The self-interleaving technique evenly divides the original kernel into two small kernels, which are assigned to the same specific SMs using workload pinning.
-The two small kernels are then interleaved and executed on the pinned SMs.
-The original kernel is self-interleaved on the pinned SMs.
-A persistent threads with pinned self-interleaving design and implementation is described in Algorithm \ref{Algorithm: persistent_thread}.
+{A persistent threads with pinned self-interleaving design and implementation is implemented in the CUDA code, which is detailed described in Algorithm \ref{Algorithm: persistent_thread}.
+For the usage of the proposed GPU fine-grain partitioning, the researchers will follow the persistent threads style and add the comparison of SM id number at the beginning of the GPU kernel to realize workload pinning and self-interleaving.}